RandomStudio/tether/README.md

 ##### Part 1: Agent or Role

 Each Agent is expected to have a single "role" in the system.
-A short indication of the role is used as the top level of the topic hierarchy.
+A short indication/naming of the role is used as the top level of the topic hierarchy.

 Some examples of Agent roles: